60 minute session: $100

 Payment is expected at the time of treatment.
 Cash, check, and credit cards

-(Visa, Mastercard, American Express, Discover), and Health Savings Account (HSA) cards are all
+(Visa, Mastercard, American Express, Discover) accepted.
+Health Savings Accounts (HSA) and

-session Restrictions Released Myofascial Therapy is not an in-network insurance provider.
-If your
+Released Myofascial Therapy is not an in-network insurance provider.
+If your insurance is a

-insurance is a Preferred Provider Organization (PPO) you may be able to receive some reimbursement
+Preferred Provider Organization (PPO) you may be able to receive some reimbursement from your

-from your insurance provider, however if you have a Health Maintenance Organization (HMO) you
+insurance provider, however if you have a Health Maintenance Organization (HMO) you would not be

-would not be able to submit for reimbursement.
-If you have a PPO we recommend you contact your
+able to submit for reimbursement.
+If you have a PPO we recommend you contact your insurance

-insurance company to determine the specific details of your plan for seeing an Out-of-Network
+company to determine the specific details of your plan for seeing an Out-of-Network Physical

-Physical Therapist.
-Some plans many require you meet an out-of-network deductible and only
+Therapist.
+Some plans many require you meet an out-of-network deductible and only reimburse a

-reimburse a percentage of the cost.
-If you do have out-of-network coverage you would pay for the
+percentage of the cost.
+If you do have out-of-network coverage you would pay for the full cost of

-full cost of the session at the time of service and then you would receive a bill from
+the session at the time of service and then you would receive a bill from Restrictions Released

-Restrictions Released Myofascial Therapy to submit to your insurance company for reimbursement.
-We
+Myofascial Therapy to submit to your insurance company for reimbursement.
+We can discuss this

-can discuss this further during your first visit if you plan to seek reimbursement from your
+further during your first visit if you plan to seek reimbursement from your insurance company.

 Download the forms above.
 If you are unable to complete new patient forms